ipdk-io/ipdk/CONTRIBUTING.md

   reviewers will review you pull request.
 These could be general members of the community, as well as [maintainers](MAINTAINERS.md).

-* Your pull request will be reviewed once it has at least one maintainer approve it.
+* Pull requests will be reviewed by one or more maintainers and merged when acceptable.